makma/fingerprintjs.com/content/blog/reducing-cart-abandonment-rates-while-maintaining-compliance-with-psd2.md

 * **Issuer Domain:** environment of the card-issuing bank providing the payment
 * **Interoperability Domain:** responsible for processing 3D Secure by allowing the parties in the transaction to interact and exchange information

 Popular 3D Secure implementations from leading credit card vendors include Verified by Visa, Mastercard Identity Check, and American Express SafeKey.

-Sveral versions of 3D Secure are in adherence with PSD2's SCA:
+Several versions of 3D Secure are in adherence with PSD2's SCA:

 * **3D Secure 1:** unpopular due to its poor user experience, which often results in customers abandoning checkout.
 This version will be retired in October 2021.
 * **3D Secure 2.0:** never released to production and is generally unavailable.
 * **3D Secure 2.1:** offers huge improvements in usability and SCA (especially on mobile devices) and provides liability shift from the merchant to the card issuer for fraudulent transactions, as well as support for additional data to power risk decisions.
 * **3D Secure 2.2:** offers support for SCA Exemption flags.

 ## Minimizing Sales Friction from PSD2 and 3D Secure

 Loss of revenue due to failed or abandoned transactions is a widespread, critical pain point for merchants beholden to these new regulations.
 And while new protocol versions introduce a better user experience for minimizing the friction in the transaction flow, the user experience is still negatively impacted by these heightened restrictions.
 According to a study by [globalbankingandfinance.com](https://www.globalbankingandfinance.com/the-real-impact-of-psd2/), the transaction abandonment rate during 3D Secure is 17-20%, with 20-22% failing the subsequent 3D Secure authentication.

 To improve the customer experience, merchants can use Exemptions to bypass the most stringent SCA requirements, even allowing some customers to skip SCA entirely.
 These transactions are usually smaller amounts or from whitelisted merchants.
 All the same, a customer may be asked to perform SCA even if a transaction meets all required Exemption conditions, so it’s not a foolproof method of reducing friction.
 Whether or not to require SCA is ultimately at the bank's discretion.

 ## How FingerprintJS Can Help